 Italian Prime Minister Giorgia Meloni (right) stands next to Mr. Silvio Berlusconi.
 File photo

 Now, Mr. Berlusconi's death has not only pushed Italy to the risk of further political and social division, but also to the risk of internal rifts within the ruling coalition and a government crisis.
 Mr. Berlusconi used to be the guarantee for Ms. Meloni's party and Mr. Salvani's party to cooperate with each other.
-Mr. Berlusconi is also the most experienced politician in power and the most politically active in the current ruling coalition in Italy.
+Mr. Berlusconi is also the most experienced politician in power and political activities in the current ruling coalition in Italy.
 He even plays the role of advisor to Ms. Meloni's government.
 There is currently no one who can adequately fill this gap for Ms. Meloni's coalition government.

 Former Italian Prime Minister Silvio Berlusconi dies